Simple and Very Healthy Food. Nuts.

 What are All the Healthy Benefits of Nuts?

 Researchers even suggest that higher nut intake is associated with lower body weight.
 They can fill us up quickly because they are rich in protein, healthy fats, and fiber that are easy on the digestive system.
 Have you heard of bad cholesterol?
-Well, nuts help reduce low-density lipoprotein (LDL) cholesterol in the body.
+Nutrients in nuts help reduce low-density lipoprotein (LDL) cholesterol in the body.

 Almonds